taylorg8900/tavern_proj_2/doc/player/state_machine.md

 - Fall -> Wall hang : add a threshold so instead of entering wall slide, we can instead immediately enter wall hang

-Here are all of the things that were not included in the previous version of the states, before updating the states to match what I have written above!
+Here are ~~all of the things~~ the things I remembered to include that were not part of the previous version of the states, before updating the states to match what I have written above!
 - Coyote Time
 	- Idle : reset in exit function, not enter function
 	- Move : reset in exit function, not enter function